Home

 Driving towards Namika La

-Our guide learned at short notice that the annual monastery festival is taking place at the nearby nunnery in Bodhkarbu.
-The roughly three-hour mask dance is a fascinating spectacle, although we cannot really follow the details of the performance.
+At short notice, our guide learns that the annual monastery festival is taking place at the nearby nunnery of Bodhkarbu.
+The roughly three-hour masked dance is a fascinating spectacle, although we do not really grasp the details of what is being depicted.

 Nunnery Bodhkarbu